jehankairasvakharia/Santa_2020_Bandit_Jehan/README.md

 My submission to the Santa 2020 - The Candy Cane Contest Kaggle Competition https://www.kaggle.com/c/santa-2020/

+TODO: explanation of D-Lin-UCB and TS (and TS-postdiff)

 I've added a bunch of algorithms here
 The TS and UCB were copied from some pretty useful startercode notebooks uploeaded by other people in the competition.